2018 SL UG updates #37/3: Content Creation User Group

 A set of environmental enhancements, including:

-• The ability to define the environment (sky, sun, moon, clouds, water settings) at the parcel level.
+• The ability for region / parcel owners to define the environment (sky, sun, moon, clouds, water settings) at the parcel level.

 • New environment asset types (Sky, Water, Days that can be stored in inventory and traded through the Marketplace / exchanged with others.